pepipost/pepipost-sdk-python/README.md

 [![Open Source Helpers](https://www.codetriage.com/pepipost/pepipost-sdk-python/badges/users.svg)](https://www.codetriage.com/pepipost/pepipost-sdk-python)
 [![Twitter Follow](https://img.shields.io/twitter/follow/pepi_post.svg?style=social&label=Follow)](https://twitter.com/pepi_post)

-# Official Python library :snake: for [Pepipost](https://pepipost.com)
+# Python SDK Client library :snake: for [Pepipost](https://pepipost.com)

 This SDK contain methods for easily interacting with the Pepipost Email Sending API to send emails within few seconds.

 We are trying to make our libraries a Community Driven.
 To help us building right things in proper order we would request you to help us by sharing comments, creating new [issues](https://github.com/pepipost/pepipost-sdk-python/issues) or [pull requests](https://github.com/pepipost/pepipost-sdk-python/pulls).
 We welcome any sort of contribution to this library.

-The latest 2.5.0 version of this library provides is fully compatible with the latest Pepipost v2.0 API.
+The latest 5.0 version of this library provides is fully compatible with the latest Pepipost v5 API.
 For any update of this library check [Releases](https://github.com/pepipost/pepipost-sdk-python/releases)

 ## Table of Content